GTFOBins/GTFOBins.github.io/_gtfobins/neofetch.md

 ---
+description: The file content is used as the logo while some other information is displayed on its right, thus it might not be suitable to read arbitray binary files.
 functions:
   file-read:
-    - description: If the Neofetch binary has Sudo permissions, it can be used to read sensitive files on the machine.
-It will try to load a custom logo to the output, thus loading the sensitive file.
+      code: |
+        LFILE=file_to_read
+        neofetch --ascii $LFILE
+  sudo:
       code: |
         LFILE=file_to_read
         sudo neofetch --ascii $LFILE